Lind’s Block, Z. M. Hall’s Grocery, Fuller & Fuller, Sargent Building, Deleuw-Cather Building

 Their Their medicinable gum

-a line addressed to “Fuller & Fuller, Chicago,” will bring you samples forthwith.
+A line addressed to “Fuller & Fuller, Chicago,” will bring you samples forthwith.
 Carlyle could get enough mortars and pasties here to bray his “forty millions—mostly fools of Englishmen.
 The crowded floors have armies of barrels, unnumbered thousands of corks, tons of soaps, a myriad of boxes and bales from every zone, a bewildering variety of wares.
 The customers of O. F. Fuller and H. W. Fuller are courteously and fairly treated.
 They therefore come and come again.
 The firm’s drugs are never a drug on the market, and they themselves are the representative drug-house of the West.
 As such, The Tribune introduces them to its hundred thousand readers.

 Chicago Tribune, Februar 9, 1892